-Any ingredient the body does not recognize or fails to filter properly, will lead to increased risk of inflammation.
+Any ingredient the body does not recognize or fails to filter properly will lead to an increased risk of inflammation.
 Leading to a disruption of the pH levels of the GI tract.
 Ultimately causing an imbalance of the microbial population.
 Triggering a number of digestive health issues.

 Each Ingredient In The List Matters…

-Every ingredient your horse eats, must be processed in order to be of utilized by the body.
-Because of this many of the synthetic ingredients will either go in one end and out the other, or will be stored somewhere in the body.
+Every ingredient your horse eats must be processed in order to be utilized by the body.
+Because of this many of the synthetic ingredients will either go in one end and out the other or will be stored somewhere in the body.
 Over time the body gets weighed down.
 Soon to be overloaded with toxic chemicals, additives, and synthetics.
-This is when your horse's health is comprised.
-Resulting in, increased risk disease and illness symptoms arise.
+This is when your horse’s health is comprised.
+Resulting in, increased risk of disease and illness symptoms arise.

 Explaining why many horses on a complete and balanced diet in the eyes of science, analyzing, and testing still experiences a laundry list of health concerns.
 From allergy conditions, respiratory concerns, or a horse not maintaining the proper weight… start with the diet.

 The good news is, a clean and balanced diet is simple.
 Feed your horse, what they were designed to eat.
 As their digestive system is designed to utilize.

 You don’t have to spend hours researching or get a degree in equine nutrition.
 Start with shorter, more natural ingredients as your goal.
 If the list is full of mostly things you can’t pronounce it might be worth scratching.